mschmidty/bio_notes/web_dev_notes/_posts/2018-12-08-django_notes.md

 python manage.py migrate
 ```

-If you have a new model you should runthis first:
+If you have a new model you should run this first:
 ```bash
 python manage.py makemigrations
 ```